SACRIMA Digital Atlas

 Subject

-• How to represent the story of St. Paul and his meeting with Jesus Christ (and how not to do it)
+• How to depict the Resurrection of Christ (and how not to do it)

 Conflict